 Where do companies struggle with working capital management?

 Working capital management is no longer solely the responsibility of the finance department of a company.
 It has now evolved into a dynamic function which requires all the components of the business such as supply, planning, manufacturing, procurement and logistics to move like a well-oiled machine.
-In order for companies to be their efficient best and ensure their suppliers and employees are paid or reimbursed in a timely manner, every one of these departments understand how their trade agreements will impact their working capital.
-Ultimately, it is vital for working capital to be under the management’s radar as a strategic focus through the year and needs to be treated as a crucial operational issue to be addressed.
+In order for companies to be their efficient best and ensure their suppliers and employees are paid or reimbursed in a timely manner, every one of these departments understands how their trade agreements will impact their working capital.
+Ultimately,it is vital for working capital to be under the management’s radar as a strategic focus through the year and needs to be treated as a crucial operational issue to be addressed..

 How can companies harness automation to resolve their working capital woes?